workloads/.github/CONTRIBUTING.md

 * Any modifications you've made relevant to the bug
 * Anything unusual about your environment or deployment

-Where applicable, we use _Issue Templates_ to help you structure this information in an easy-to-digest way.
+Where applicable, we use _Issue Templates_ to help you structure this information in a clear way.

 ## Contributing via Pull Requests